alexjhetherington/footnotesforthefuture/content/guides-and-resources/ballistic-zen-custom-maps/index.md

 Currently the most official place to share your maps is the [discord server](https://discord.gg/XS29Pdr).

 Custom lines will work on custom maps so don't forget to share both.
-See the next section!
+See the appropriate section below!

+### Custom Textures

+Ballistic Zen custom maps now support custom textures.
+Textures must be packed up in a '.wad' file.

+* Create '.wad' files for custom textures using external tools
+  * [Half-Life Texture Tools](https://github.com/yuraj11/HL-Texture-Tools) is easy to use
+  * Create any number of `.wad` files
+  * They can be named in any way
+* Save the wads to `%BallisticZenUserDataFolder%/player-maps/wads`
+  * You can find this on windows by going to `%AppData%`, going up a level, then going to `LocalLow\footnotesforthefuture\Ballistic Zen\player-maps\wads`
+* Tell Trenchbroom where to find them in the same was as initial setup

 # Custom Lines